eic/tutorial-reconstruction-algorithms/_episodes/03-implementation.md

 Next, we will create a factory to call our algorithm and save the output.
 Our algorithm requires reconstructed tracks, calorimeter clusters, and associations between the two.
 As previously stated, the current implementation of the simple electron ID uses the truth association between tracks and clusters (association using matching between clusters and track projections will be implemented later).
 Thus, we need two sets of associations: association between the truth particle and the reconstructed charged particle, and association between the truth particle and the calorimeter cluster.
 Obviously, we will not create these objects from scratch.
 Rather, we will get them from the factories (and underlying algorithms) implemented to create these objects.

-### Get tracks

-The reconstructed charged particle tracks are stored as `edm4eic::ReconstructedParticleCollection`.
-The collection is accessed by:

-`auto rc_particles = static_cast<const edm4eic::ReconstructedParticleCollection*>(event->GetCollectionBase("ReconstructedChargedParticles"));`

-### Get associations

-The truth and reconstructed particle associations are stored as `edm4eic::MCRecoParticleAssociationCollection`.
-The collection is accessed by:

-`auto rc_particles_assoc = static_cast<const edm4eic::MCRecoParticleAssociationCollection*>(event->GetCollectionBase("ReconstructedChargedParticleAssociations"));`

-Associations between truth particles and calorimeter clusters are stored as `MCRecoClusterParticleAssociationCollection`.
-There is a separate collection for each calorimeter.
-For example, the collection for the backward endcap electromagnetic calorimeter is accessed by:

-`auto mc_cluster_assoc = static_cast<const edm4eic::MCRecoClusterParticleAssociationCollection*>(event->GetCollectionBase("EcalEndcapNClusterAssociations"));`

-### Get clusters

-The calorimeter clusters are stored as `edm4eic::ClusterCollection`.
-As with the associations, there is a separate collection for each calorimeter.
-For example, the collection for the backward endcap electromagnetic calorimeter is accessed by:

-`auto clust = static_cast<const edm4eic::ClusterCollection*>(event->GetCollectionBase("EcalEndcapNClusters"));`

-However, we can also access the calorimeter clusters directly from the association:

-`auto clust = mc_cluster_assoc.getRec();`

-### Factory implementation

 `src/global/reco/ReconstructedElectrons_factory.h` in branch `nbrei_variadic_omnifactories`: